 Travelers Cos.
-(TRV) rose the most in the Dow Jones Industrial Average as profit beat analysts’ estimates and the company boosted its dividend 12 percent.
+(TRV:US) rose the most in the Dow Jones Industrial Average as profit beat analysts’ estimates and the company boosted its dividend 12 percent.

 Chief Executive Officer Jay Fishman, 59, is raising prices for coverage after natural disasters caused record losses last year for the insurance industry and yields fell on the company’s fixed-income holdings.
 Travelers’ investment income has come under pressure as the Federal Reserve keeps interest rates near zero, making it harder to maintain portfolio returns as bonds mature and proceeds are reinvested.